Jerash: Greco-Roman period

 Most of these monuments were built by donations of the city's wealthy citizens.
 The south theatre has a focus in the center of the pit in front of the stage, marked by a distinct stone, and from which normal speaking can be heard easily throughout the auditorium.
 In 2018, at least 14 marble sculptures were discovered in the excavation of the Eastern Baths of Gerasa, including images of Aphrodite and Zeus.

 Late Roman and Early Byzantine period

 A large Christian community lived in Jerash.
 A large cathedral was built in the city in the 4th century, the first of at least 14 churches built between the 4th and the 7th-century, many with superb mosaic floors.
 The supposed sawmill of Gerasa is well described in the Visitors Centre.
 The use of water power to saw wood or stone is well known in the Roman world: the invention occurred in the 3rd century BC.
 They converted the rotary movement from the mill into a linear motion using a crankshaft; good examples are known also from Hierapolis and Ephesus.

+A mass grave of around 230 people who had been killed during the Plague of Justinian was uncovered in Jerash by archaeologists in 2025.
+According to the research team, it is the first confirmed mass grave associated with the pandemic that has been found in the eastern Mediterranean.